stefanikecman/DeepVel_multiwavelength_to_3D/README.md

 # Mapping Plasma Flows in Solar Atmosphere using Deep Learning

-## Overview
+## About

-DeepVel 3D Velocity is a PyTorch-based framework for predicting and analyzing horizontal velocity fields from solar data.
+DeepVel 3D Velocity is a PyTorch-based framework for prediction and analysis of the horizontal velocity fields from solar data.
 It includes data preparation steps, model training, evaluation, and visualization scripts.
 Also includes physics-informed loss method, that takes into account divergence and vorticity of the inferred data.